Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Pillows, Cushions, and Umbrellas

-• Check out our cushion care guide for tips on removing oil-based stains, reversing water damage, fade prevention, etc.
+• Browse our cushion care guide for advice on removing oil-based stains, reversing water damage, fade prevention, and more tips.

 • If possible, flip your cushions occasionally to even out the wear on all sides.

-• Store cushions in your garage or deck box when you’re not using them.
+• Store cushions in your garage or console table when you're not using them.

 Cleaning Safety Tips